frederic-perez/AmE-dictionary/data/dictionary.md

 __foundling__ _n_ :astonished: A deserted or abandoned child of unknown parentage. _Syn_ abandoned infant
 __foundry__ _n_ :four::hammer: (foundries) _Metal foundries._ :es: fundición
 __fount__ _n_ __1__ A fountain. __2__ One that initiates or dispenses; a source. _The fount of authority._
-__fountain pen__ _n_ :four: A pen with a reservoir or cartridge from which ink flows continuously to the nib. :es: pluma estilográfica
+__fountain pen__ _n_ :five: A pen with a reservoir or cartridge from which ink flows continuously to the nib. :es: pluma estilográfica
 __fountainhead__ _n_ :two: /foun′tən-hĕd′/ /ˈfaʊntɪnˌhɛd/ /ˈfaʊn tnˌhɛd/ __1__ (Physical Geography) A spring that is the source or head of a stream. __2__ A chief and copious source; an originator.
 A principal or original source.
 __four-bagger__ _n_ _baseball_ Home-run.
 __four-poster beds__